Skip to content

 Occupancy related issues

-Some corporations have by-laws that limit maximum number of occupants per condo unit.
-Owners can be charged reasonable amounts for any repair costs or extra utility expenses that are incurred due to contravening this by-law.
+Some corporations have by-laws that limit the maximum number of occupants per condo unit.
+Owners can be charged reasonable amounts for any repair costs or extra utility expenses caused by breaching this by-law.

 Non-compliance with common element changes